Are you looking for information on ...

 These are people who are invested in starting a church.

 This is the difference between a home church and a launch team.
+You should understand that when starting a church.
 Your launch team functions as a kind of informal small business in starting your church.
 Each person has a role and responsibility.

 Once you’ve honed your message and built your small group as a launch team, you can put your launch team to work doing all the details work of starting a church.